EthanZSu/Network-File-Shares-Permissions/README.md

 </p>

-This lab focuses on file shares & permissions between an administrator user and other workers in Active Directory.  <br />
+This lab focuses on file shares & permissions, along with security groups between an administrator user and other users in Active Directory.  <br />